The Elections Division is open for curbside service. Please call (360) 902-4180 for assistance, M - F 8 a.m. 5 p.m.

 Candidates for the following offices may place biographical information, a campaign statement, and a photograph in the State Voters' Pamphlet.

-Candidates must submit their material by May 25, 2012.
+Candidates must submit their material by the Friday following the candidate filing period.
 All statements and photographs submitted will be reviewed by the Elections Division of the Office of the Secretary of State to ensure that the information meets Voters’ Pamphlet requirements.

 Contact your local County Elections Office to inquire about getting your information into a local online or printed Voters' Pamphlet.